kruize/autotune/design/KruizeLocalAPI.md

 Under model_settings:

 - "models": ["balance"] defines the name of your custom model.
 This list can have multiple model names as well.
 - "model_tunables" specifies how the model behaves.
-For instance, in this example, the model prioritizes CPU usage at 92%, memory at 89%, and GPU (accelerator) usage at 100% when generating recommendations.
+For instance, in this example, recommendations will be generated based on the 92nd percentile for CPU, 89th percentile for Memory and the 100th percentile for Accelerators.

 ```json
 "recommendation_settings": {